aiida-vasp/aiida-vasp/docs/source/howto/setup_calculations.md

 The `builder` object has attributes corresponding to the input ports of the `VaspWorkChain`.
 The conversion and validation of the inputs is done automatically when it is assigned to the attribute.

-## The `InputGenerator` class
+### The `InputGenerator` class

-The `ProcessBuilder` class is a convenient way to construct inputs for a workflow, but one still has to write inputs explicitly.
-To make it easier to construct inputs, the plugin provides the {{ VaspInputGenerator }} class.
+While `ProcessBuilder` class is a convenient, one still has to write inputs explicitly.
-As the name suggests, it is used to update the inputs of an underlying `ProcessBuilder` object.
-The main advantage is that it allows the user to start from a predefined set of input values which can be modified or added to.
+To make it even easier to construct inputs, we provide the {{ VaspInputGenerator }} class, which can be used to generate a `ProcessBuilder` object using pre-defined [protocols](#pro) The main advantage is that it allows the user to start from a predefined set of input values which can be modified or added to.